 Obviously if you haven’t got a vacuum food sealer, just inspect the bags.
 You may need to open them and reseal them to eliminate any air pockets!
 But the rate of spoilage and preservation of flavor is MUCH better with the vacuum-sealed tomatoes.
 TIP: If you don’t own a vacuum food sealer, place the tomatoes in Ziploc bags, zip the top shut but leave enough space to insert the tip of a soda straw.
 When the straw is in place, remove air by sucking the air out.
 To remove straw, press straw closed where inserted and finish pressing the bag closed as you remove straw.

 Step 8 – Store the bags in the fridge or in a very cool, dry place

 The freezer is your best bet for storage… The dried tomatoes will retain their color and flavor for about 9 to 12 months when frozen.
 A fridge is ok for a few weeks, but if there is much moisture left in them, they’ll start to get moldy in a month or so.
 Needless to say, vacuum sealing works wonderfully, but not all of us can afford to purchase one.
-This vacuum sealer is pretty affordable and a good value for the money, though.

 Dried tomatoes quickly reabsorb moisture, so be sure your containers really are airtight.
 If they re-absorb moisture or are too moist, the sun dried tomatoes will become moldy.